-The long-term strategy is to focus on building three distinctive core capabilities: materials science, applications engineering and customer focus.
-The Group will apply these capabilities to a portfolio of scalable global businesses where technical expertise and differentiation is valued to solve challenging problems for its customers.
-Through this, the aim is to strengthen the Group to deliver resilient financial performance and faster growth.
+The Group's long-term strategy is to build three distinctive core capabilities: materials science, application engineering and customer and end-market focus, applying these to a portfolio of scalable global businesses where technical expertise and differentiation are valued to solve customers' challenging problems.

 Drive sales effectiveness and market focus

 The Group is focused on improving a number of aspects of its sales capabilities: sales processes and their efficiency, the management of key customer accounts and distribution channels, and deeper understanding of end-markets and faster-growing segments.

 Research and development investment has been increased to build Morgan’s technical lead and to accelerate new product development.
 The Centres of Excellence allow for the concentration of development efforts in those areas which can deliver the greatest benefit globally to the Group.

 The Group aims to strengthen its leadership capability and deepen functional capabilities across the business, including in sales and engineering.
 New talent is being introduced and future leadership candidates identified from within the business.
 Performance management will be enhanced for the Group’s top management.
 The Group will invest more in executive training and create clear career paths for its technologists and engineers.

 There are a number of opportunities across the global business units to improve operational execution.
 Resource and capital are allocated to target specific improvements to efficiency and effectiveness on a

 Our goal is to make the best possible use of advanced materials to drive progress and solve difficult problems –for our customers and the wider world.